Everest Base Camp Trek Difficulty

 Thus, we recommend having a few days at hand if you wish to extend your travel to Nepal!
-The cost varies accordingly with the changes made in our standard 14 days Trek package in the Everest region.
-However, it’s a guarantee that you get the best available deal from Outfitter Nepal!
+The cost varies accordingly with the changes made in our standard Everest Base Camp Trek 14 days package in the Everest region.
+However, it’s a guarantee that you get the best available deal from Outfitter Nepal.

 Everest Base Camp Trek Cost

-The 14 days Trek starts from the cost of US$ 1030 for a group of 12 people.
-This is Outfitter Nepal’s standard package cost.
-If you’re a group of more than 12 people, we can also manage the package budget accordingly.
-Likewise, if you’re a solo trekker or a small group of travellers, the trek cost may vary between US$ 1030 to US$ 2000 and anything that goes within your budget to the base camp.
+The 14 days Trek to Everest Base Camp starts from the cost of US$ 1030 for a group of 12 people.
+This is Outfitter Nepal’s standard Everest Base Camp Package Cost.
+If you’re a group of more than 12 people, we can also manage the package cost accordingly.
+Likewise, if you’re a solo trekker or a small group of travelers, the trek cost may vary between US$ 1030 to US$ 2000 and anything that goes within your budget to the base camp.
 Please note that the trek cost can vary if you wish to change the lodging or food services we have included in the overall standard cost package.